NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Submit_Release.md

 ## Release
-The project owner should release data when the harmonization process is complete and the harmonized data is ready to be released.
-Releasing the data will make the data available to the GDC Data Portal.
+The GDC will release data according to [GDC data sharing policies](https://gdc.cancer.gov/submit-data/data-submission-policies).
+Data may be released after six months from the date of upload, or the submitter may request earlier release using the "Release Project" function.

-As soon as the project owner releases the project, any harmonized (updated or added to the project) data will be released to the [GDC Data Portal](https://gdc-portal.nci.nih.gov/projects/t).
+Upon release, harmonized data will be available to GDC users through the [GDC Data Portal](https://gdc-portal.nci.nih.gov/) and other [GDC Data Access Tools](https://gdc.nci.nih.gov/access-data/data-access-processes-and-tools).

-To release data to the GDC Data Portal, the user must have release privileges.
-The release button will activate on the submission homepage in the project list.
+**Note:** To release data to the GDC Data Portal, the user must have release privileges.

 [![GDC Submission Release Tab](images/GDC_Submission_Submit_Release_Release_tab.png)](images/GDC_Submission_Submit_Release_Release_tab.png "Click to see the full image.")